COURT OF CRIMINAL APPEALS OPINIONS

 Trial Court Judge: Judge W. Mark Ward

-The defendant, Cassidy Johnson, was convicted of one count of rape of a child, a Class A felony.
-On appeal, he argues that the evidence was insufficient to sustain his conviction; that the trial court erred in admitting the forensic interviews of the victim and another witness; and that the trial court improperly excluded evidence.
-Following our review, we affirm the judgment of the trial court.
+The defendant, Cordricus Arnold, was convicted of first degree (felony) murder.
+On appeal, he argues that the evidence was insufficient to sustain his conviction and that the trial court erred by failing to instruct the jury regarding the offense of voluntary manslaughter.
+Following our review of the briefs of the parties, the record, and the applicable law, we affirm the judgment of the trial court.

 Shelby Court of Criminal Appeals